matomo-org/developer-documentation/docs/form-analytics/setup.md

 ## What to read next

-Now that you've setup Form Analytics, you may want to have a look at the [Form Analytics API reference](/guides/form-analytics/reference).
+Now that you've setup Form Analytics, you may want to have a look at the [Form Analytics FAQ](/guides/form-analytics/faq) or the [Form Analytics API reference](/guides/form-analytics/reference).